 - i.
-Artist's fees; - ii.
-Artistic production, presentation and dissemination costs, and project administration costs: - iii.
+Artist's fees (mandatory to be eligible); - ii.
+Artistic production, presentation and dissemination costs, and project administration costs; - iii.
 Marketing, promotion, audience development, community engagement activities; - iv.
-Venue or studio rentals: - v.
+Venue or studio rentals; - v.
 Costs related to accessibility for Deaf artists and audiences and/or artists and audiences with disabilities; and - vi.
 Minor equipment or software purchases to upgrade technology, workspaces or health and safety items required to carry out the proposed project.